 Thailand has year round tropical climate with an overall average humidity of 66% to 82%.

-In Phuket there are only two seasons, a dry and a summer, with small temperature differences between the two.
-The NE monsoon season from November till the end of April and the SW monsoon season from May till the end of October.
+In Phuket and more in general in the Andaman Sea there are only two seasons, a dry and a summer one, with small temperatures' differences between the two.
+The NE monsoon season goes from November till the end of April and the SW monsoon season from May till the end of October.

-The NE wind is the dry sunny offshore breeze weather, the SW wind is an onshore wind and brings some rains in from the Indian Ocean.
+The NE wind is a dry sunny offshore breeze weather while the SW wind is an onshore wind and brings some rains in from the Indian Ocean.

 Sunny skies, nice breezes and moderate temperature characterize the cool season and this is the driest time of the year.
 During this period also the sea conditions are usually excellent.